Assumptions is the mother of all screw ups

 Last april I held a course at a leading company in the lighting-industry which is growing and expanding quickly.
 At lunch one of the participants told me about how the following quote had stuck with him: ”Assumptions is the mother of all screw ups”.

 Doing a quick Google-search will tell you that it was most likely Eugene Lewis Fordsworthe who coined the expression.
 Unfortunately the same search does not reveal who this Fordsworthe was.
-If you happen to know, please leave a comment below.
+If you happen to know, please tell me.
 I would love to know.

 Anyhow, I like the quote and believe that there is a lot of truth to it.